joshbegley/nyt-latest/README.md

 `Posh Spice had a party involving tequila, Tom Cruise, Salma Hayek — and a rare performance by all five Spice Girls.`\
 https://nytimes.com/2024/04/22/fashion/what-to-know-about-victoria-beckhams-50th-birthday.html

-**The opening arguments gave a preview of how the two sides will present the case.**\
+**The opening statements gave a preview of how the two sides will present the case.**\
 `By Jonah E. Bromwich and Kate Christobek`\
 https://nytimes.com/live/2024/04/22/nyregion/trump-hush-money-trial/the-opening-arguments-gave-a-preview-of-how-the-two-sides-will-present-the-case